|

 What is a Lemon Posset?

 Made with cream, sugar, and fresh lemons, lemon posset is a cold British dessert often served during the summer months.
-Similar to a pudding or a panna cotta, the traditional lemon posset requires only a few minutes of prep time (plus several hours for chilling!) and a handful of ingredients, making it a popular and budget-friendly dessert choice for home cooks.
+Similar to pudding or a panna cotta, traditional lemon posset requires only a few minutes of prep time (plus several hours for chilling!) and a handful of ingredients, making it a popular and budget-friendly dessert choice for home cooks.

 Lemon Posset Ingredients